My First Bolder Boulder Experience

-I hadn’t put much thought into running the Bolder Boulder.
-It’s a lot of people, it’s twice as long as any other event/race I’ve done (10K), and…it’s Boulder!
-But my girlfriend Amber’s family is crazy about it- they’ve participated in nearly every Bolder Boulder since 1978 – and they got me to enter.
-Amber’s dad said, “Dave, this will be the best event you’ve ever done, as well as the hardest”.
+I hadn't put much thought into running the Bolder Boulder.
+It’s a lot of people, it’s twice as long as any other event/race I've done (10K), and…it’s Boulder!
+But my girlfriend at the time's family is crazy about it- they've participated in nearly every Bolder Boulder since 1978 - and they got me to enter.
+Her dad said, “Dave, this will be the best event you’ve ever done, as well as the hardest”.
 He was absolutely right!

 We got up at 5:45am (on a day off!) to head to Boulder.
 As we drove along The Diagonal towards Boulder, we could see buses full of folks being shuttled to the event.
 Over 50,000 people took part in the Boulder Boulder; traffic was nuts!
 I began to feel the energy of the event.
 We got to the CU campus, and all these people are milling around- runners, support personnel, volunteers.
 There were 92 waves going out into the streets around Folsom Field that day, mine would start at 8:59.

 My heart began to pound.
 I honestly became a little emotional.
 I think it was the whole idea of all these people- of all ages, of all abilities- coming together to take on a challenge.

 My warm-up was walking from the stadium to the starting line- about a mile.
 Throngs of people were heading in the same direction on a beautiful morning.
 I got to my start area a full 45 minutes before my start time.
 I looked around and saw a great day: People in costumes; people dancing to the music that was playing; people geared up to hit the streets!
 As wave after wave of runners were started, my section moved closer and closer to the starting line.
 The excitement builds.
 The music gets louder.
 The runners/walkers begin to frenzy. there's a little speech from one of the Bolder Boulder founders Frank Shorter.
 A guy on a trumpet played that song they play before a horse race.